GaryHostt/DR_DNS-1/LabGuide200.md

 2. copy_volume_backups across destination region
 3. restore_volume in destination region

+## Verify the scripts ran from terraform-apply ##

+The terraform script configures a cron job on bastion server to run the python scripts which copies boot/block volumes and restores them across to Standby region (default schedule is set for 12 hours).

+Navigate to OCI Console and verify that both boot volumes and block volumes are copied to standby region, in this case Frankfurt.
+You can tweak the cron scheduler on bastion server of Primary region using "crontab -e" for testing purposes or as needed.

+### Attach copied volumes to DR region compute ###

+On the OCI console, change to your specified DR region.

+Create a new compute instance in the app_subnet.

+Click "change image" and select boot volume.
+There select the restore boot volume copied over thru volume backup from source region, London.

+Submit the instance to be created.

+SSH into the newly created recovered instance

+You can verify with curl htttp://localhost is working as long as the html is displayed.

+This confirms that boot volume DR scenario is working as expected.

+Go to this directory with 'cd /etc/fstab', comment out the last line of UUID mapping, and save the file.

+Naviate to 'Attached Block Volumes" on OCI Console -> Compute -> select the compute you just created.

+Click attach block volume and select the restored block volume copied over through volume backup from source region, London.

+Select the device path "/dev/oracleoci/oraclevdb".

+Finish the volume attachment.

+Navigate to the backend set of the public load balancer add the newly created compute to the backend set.

+Verify the application is working as expected in DR region Frankfurt by navigating to the load balancer url.

+## Alternative: Run the scripts yourself ##

 ### **STEP 1**: Configure the scripts for your tenancy

 -   Once at the [homepage](https://demo.oracle.com/apex/f?p=DEMOWEB:HOME::::::), navigate to the "Demos" section.